 Mean people love nothing more than stealing joy from an otherwise happy or sensitive-natured person.
-Don’t let the opinion of a manipulator or gaslighting con-artist’s angry, ugly, words ruin your mood.
+Do not let the opinion of a manipulator or gaslighting con-artist’s angry, ugly, words spoil your mood.

 Your self-esteem or feelings of self-worth should NEVER be based on another soul’s subjective opinion of YOU.
 Don’t let the proverbial “turkeys” (or more aptly turkey dinners) get you down.
 Be your merry older and wiser self.